QUEEN CITY AND OTHER DIMENSIONS

 “I will, O Zeus, my brother,” swooned a pensive Pudgy to Piggy.

-Then they were gone down the hall, and they were well out of earshot by the time V finished refilling Lily’s replacement teacup; a black mug imprinted in gold lettering, I’VE BEEN TO THE ZOO.
+Then they were gone down the hall, and well out of earshot by the time V finished refilling Lily’s replacement teacup; a black mug imprinted in gold lettering, I’VE BEEN TO THE ZOO.

 “You gave away the basement?”
 Lily sounded perplexed, puzzled, and careworn.